 7. ACIC information systems are available when required by partner agencies.
-Measure Definition Method Rationale System availability The national availability of national policing information systems as a percentage of time (excluding scheduled outages), based on boardagreed benchmarks.
+Measure Definition Method Rationale System availability The national availability of national policing information systems as a percentage of time (excluding scheduled outages), based on board- agreed benchmarks.
 Data is captured through our IT ticketing system.
 Measuring availability demonstrates that ACIC systems are available for police partners to use when they are required and that the ACIC is delivering this service in line with board priorities.
 System reliability The national mean time between system failures of national policing information systems.
 Data is captured through our IT ticketing system.
 Measuring reliability demonstrates that ACIC systems are reliable and complements the system availability measure.

-Measure Definition Method Rationale Number of usersNumber of searches performed These measures reflect the total numbers of unique users and searches performed on an information system within the reporting period, benchmarked to the 4-year average.
+8. ACIC information syste ms provide useful information to police partners.
+Measure Definition Method Rationale Number of users Number of searches performed These measures reflect the total numbers of unique users and searches performed on an information system within the reporting period, benchmarked to the 4-year average.
 Data is captured through reports from each system, monitored through an internal dashboard.
-The numbers of users and searches of ACIC systems indicate that those systems are used by partner agencies Number of positive data matches The number of data matches reflects the number of times a search resulted in a match, across systems for which this information is available.
+The numbers of users and searches of ACIC systems indicate that those systems are used by partner agencies.
+Number of positive data matches The number of data matches reflects the number of times a search resulted in a match, across systems for which this information is available.
 Results are benchmarked to the 4-year average.
 Data is captured through reports from each system, monitored through an internal dashboard.
 Data matches indicate that the systems provide useful services to partners.

-9. The ACIC continues to e nhance information systems.
+9. The ACIC continues to enhance information systems.
 Measure Definition Method Rationale Case study on information system enhancements Case study on the enhancement of an information system.
 Topics are nominated during quarter one and considered throughout the year for inclusion in the annual report.
 Content is provided by relevant technical areas.
 Case studies illustrate how the ACIC is enhancing its information systems.

+Measure

-Measure Definition Method Rationale Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems are of value to their work Stakeholders provide feedback on whether ACIC systems are reliable and meet the needs of users.
-Feedback is gathered through our annual stakeholder survey.
-Surveying our stakeholders provides a formal method of gaining feedback on the ACIC's national policing information systems.
-Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems are reliable Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems meet the needs of their organisation
+- Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems are of value to their work - Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems are reliable - Proportion of stakeholder survey respondents who agree or strongly agree that ACIC national policing information systems meet the needs of their organisation